BA Intermedia Art

 Intermedia art operates in a fine art context and is the area of artistic practice between different media.
 During the late 20th century visual art developments introduced new processes and situations, which resulted in an expanded notion of artistic practice.

 Our programme encourages you to test boundaries and introduce new vocabularies into the artistic conversation.
 You can work across a number of different and overlapping areas central to intermedia art study.
-These include sound, object making, installation, performance, publications and video.
+These include sound, object making, installation, performance, publications, participatory practice, and moving image.

 A visual culture strand provides a multidisciplinary context for your study across all our art programmes.
 This involves the imaginative research, analysis and communication of issues raised by the visual aspects of culture.
 You will engage in a critical and creative dialogue with the work of your peers and gain an understanding of the nature of today's diverse visual cultures.